haraldthegrey/haraldthegrey/README.md

 - 👋 Hi, I’m @haraldthegrey
 - 👀 I’m interested in history, DnD, WH40k, Automation, Powershell, IT-Security from a projectmanagement point of view
 - 🌱 I’m currently learning Cloud Computing Engineering and everything else
-- 💞️ I’m looking to collaborate on stealing underwear and getting reach
+- 💞️ I’m looking to collaborate on stealing underwear and getting rich
-- 📫 How to reach me: In moria sipping tea with maia bro
+- 📫 How to reach me: In moria sipping tea with my maia bro
 - ⚡ Fun fact: Couldn´t correctly remember my line in a movie but now it is the base of a meme

 <!---